Lydstep can be great for sea angling, swimming and water sports.

 You can get to Lydstep by bike with the Celtic Trail passing within two miles.
 The beach is part of the Pembrokeshire Coast Path National Trail.
 By car there’s a private road off the A4139 through the caravan site, or a rough track from Lydstep village.

 A very pretty beach made up of sand and pebbles, with rugged limestone cliffs at either end.
 There’s a large caravan site, on privately owned land, immediately behind the beach.
 Lydstep Head, to the south, is owned by the National Trust, There are good views of Caldey Island, framed between Giltar Point and Lydstep Head.
 Caves known as Lydstep Caverns can be explored at low tide, accessible from a separate bay – you have to walk up over Lydstep Head to get to the Caverns from Lydstep Haven.
-The so-called Smuggler’s Cave is always accessible.
 The bay is a sheltered anchorage for boats, with a slipway for launching.

 There are toilets including facilities for disabled.
 There is a cafe, shop and take away on site.
 A telephone and slipway with launching charges.
 The beach is cleaned and litter bins are provided.
 Please help keep Lydstep beautiful and use the facilities.